lisp-mirror/lqml/readme-qml-live-preview-and-slime.md

 ```
 DEFINES += INI_LISP SWANK
 ```
-* open `app.pro` in **Qt Creator**, and in 'Build Settings' choose `build/` from the example as 'Build directory'
+* open `app.pro` in **Qt Creator**; under 'Projects' (menu on the left) / 'Configure Project' choose 'Debug' and change the 'Build directory' to `build/` from the example

-* in the 'Edit' view of Qt Creator choose 'Build / QML Preview' (after a 'Build / Clean')
+* in the 'Edit' view of Qt Creator make sure that 'Debug' is selected (menu on the left, near the bottom); from the menu at the top choose 'Build / **QML Preview**' (after a 'Build / Clean')

 Now the example should compile and start.
-You may now select any QML file from the tree view on the left, and any change to QML will be shown immediately in the running app, while you are typing!
+You may now select any QML file from the tree view on the left, and any change to QML will be shown immediately in the running app.

-Additionally you may now also run `M-x slime-connect` from Emacs (the Swank server should already be running, see 'Application Ouput' at the bottom of Qt Creator).
+Additionally you may also run `M-x slime-connect` from Emacs (the Swank server should already be running, see 'Application Ouput' at the bottom of Qt Creator).

 [Screenshot](screenshots/qml-live-preview-and-slime.jpg)